lccov/lccov/README.md

 - 🎓 &nbsp;I'm currently studying Computer Science at Coker University.
 - ✉️ &nbsp;You can shoot me an email at lacie.covington@gmail.com!
 I'll try to respond as soon as I can.
+- 💬 &nbsp;You can also reach me at https://www.linkedin.com/in/lccovington/

 <h3> 🛠 &nbsp;Tech Stack</h3>